Giving money to your children and grandchildren

 A parent can apply to have their child's bank or building society interest paid without tax being taken off if:

-- the child's income is less than their tax-free allowance
+- the child's total income is less than their tax-free allowance

 Inheritance Tax on gifts